 Things to Do in Museum Campus/ South Loop

-- Field Museum, one of the most prominent natural history museums in the country, features state-of-the-art exhibits, interactive galleries, and impressive displays of natural wonders from around the world.
+- The Field Museum, one of the most prominent natural history museums in the country, features state-of-the-art exhibits, interactive galleries, and impressive displays of natural wonders from around the world.

 - No trip to Chicago is complete without exploring the impressive array of aquatic life from all over the globe at Chicago’s most visited attraction, the world famous Shedd Aquarium.
+Shedd is home to over 32,000 fascinating marine animals and state of the art exhibits.

 - Do a little exploring beyond Chicago at America’s first planetarium, the Adler Planetarium, and experience all things space come to life.